Germany: Post-Merkel government set to ease migration, citizenship rules | DW | 25.11.2021

 He expressed concern about people "who came to Germany without the legal basis for being here, that they would then be allowed to stay after a certain time.
 I think that's very wrong."

-Because of German's current rules on dual citizenship, the country has one of the lowest rates of dual citizenship in Europe.
+Because of Germany's current rules on dual citizenship, the country has one of the lowest rates of dual citizenship in Europe.

 One group that will be affected by both the new dual citizenship proposal and also the simplified immigration process is Germany's large Turkish population.
 There are some 3 million Turks or people of Turkish origin in Germany, who have largely arrived in waves since the 1960s when the so-called guest worker system was first agreed.